liangdrime/PrismaSimpleImagePicker/README.md

 > * **AVCaptureStillImageOutput** Function for image stream output
 > * **AVCaptureVideoPreviewLayer** Video preview layer, used to display the scene of the camera in real time

 There is one thing we need to pay attention when we custom a camera, it's the image's orientation.
-Because the normal orientation of iPhone camera is lanscape right(Home button on the right), so the image orientation is different from our expected result.
+Because the normal orientation of iPhone camera is lanscape left(Home button on the right), so the image orientation is different from our expected result.
 Below is a comparison.

 ![Camera position](https://github.com/Roylee-ML/PrismaSimpleImagePicker/blob/master/ScreenShots/possion.png)